CluedIn-io/CluedIn.Documentation/_docs/20-Preparation/Data-Metrics/30-How-To-Add-a-Data-Quality-Metric.md

 ---
 category: Preparation
-title: Add a new Data Quality Metric
+title: How to add a new Data Quality Metric
 ---

 Here is an example of how to calculate Accuracy of data.
 You can use this as a guide to implement your own custom data metrics.